 For breakfast and lunch, we will find a non-buffet restaurant.
 Sometimes this is in the main dining room and other times, it is a special cafe.

-For dinners however, we like specialty dining and prefer to eat specialty dining over any other option.
+For dinners however, we like speciality dining and prefer to eat speciality dining over any other option.
 For us, cruises are special and dinner is the one time we get to unwind from the day, enjoy a nice meal and really enjoy each others company as a couple.

 The main dining room is typically chaotic and we feel rushed.
-We love the personalized attention at specialty restaurants and that makes our vacation more memorable.
+We love the personalized attention at speciality restaurants and that makes our vacation more memorable.

 What do you do on the days at sea?

 On sea days we typically explore the ship and find activities going on.
 We love participating in activities like glass blowing or mixology classes.
 There is always something going on and it is fun to wander around a ship and see what we see.

 Our biggest packing tip is to think about reusing clothes.
 We use to bring a lot of clothes with us and now we have around 4 outfits for non-formal nights, a couple of outfits for the day and one formal night outfit.

 I also stopped bringing lots of shoes.
 I try to find shoes that are flat or will pack as flat as possible.
 We have basically adopted the less is more philosophy.
 We stopped worrying about the outfits and now we focus more on all the fun we can have on the ship.

 What are your tips for first time cruisers?